Addaoud/IntronRetention/README.md

 You can follow the following sections to reproduce the results.

 #### FSEI
   * Refer to the [Sei repository](https://github.com/FunctionLab/sei-framework) to download the pre-trained [Sei framework](https://zenodo.org/records/4906997) and the [target.names](https://github.com/FunctionLab/sei-framework/blob/main/model/target.names) file.
 Please put both files in the main directory.
-You can just use the following commands:
+You can simply use the following commands:
 ```bash
 cd IntronRetention
 wget https://zenodo.org/records/4906997/files/sei_model.tar.gz?download=1 .